nicholaspung/md-writer/file-structure.md

 - New Files ✔
 - Editing Files ✔
 - Displaying Recently Opened Files ✔
-- Add a visual feedback toast when file has been saved, disappears after 3 seconds
 - Add CTRL+S, CRRL+O, CTRL+N for shortcuts ✔
 - Modify menu ✔
+- Add .prettierrc and .eslintrc files ✔
+- Add a visual feedback toast when file has been saved, disappears after 3 seconds
 - Make CSS changes
-- Add .prettierrc and .eslintrc files ✔
+- Connect the shortcuts to actions